yellows8/3dshax/README.md

 * "ENABLE_ARM11CODELOAD_SERVACCESSCONTROL_OVERWRITE=1" Enable overwriting the exheader service-access-control for the arm11codeload with the get-exhdr-hook, with the list from 3dshax_arm9.c.
 This is only needed when the loaded arm11 binary is not the latest ctrserver binary which has access to all services.
 * "DISABLE_FSACCESSINFO_OVERWRITE=1" Disable exheader FS accessinfo overwrite with all 0xFF for the arm11code-load process.
 * "DISABLE_A9THREAD=1" Disables creation of the arm9 thread.
 * "ENABLE_CONFIGMEM_DEVUNIT=1" Enables writing val0 to configmem UNITINFO.
 This can be used to enable dev-mode for ErrDisp.
+This should not be used normally(breaks eShop for example).

 * "ENABLE_FIRMLAUNCH_HOOK=1" Enables hooking Process9 FIRM-launch once the system finishes fully booting after previous FIRM-launch(es).
 FIRM-launch parameters won't be cleared with this, so that launching titles with this works.
 * "DISABLE_FIRMLAUNCH_LOADSD=1" Disable loading FIRM from SD from the firmlaunch hook.
 If this is used, then the ENABLE_FIRMLAUNCH_LOADNAND=1 option must be used.